origranot/nx/docs/nx-cloud/reference/env-vars.md

 token stored in `nx.json` and a read-write token set via `NX_CLOUD_ACCESS_TOKEN` in CI.
 If you are using this environment variable with Distributed Task Execution, the value on the main and agent jobs must match.

-### NX_CLOUD_DISTRIBUTED_EXECUTION_AGENT_COUNT

-The Nx Cloud plans distributed task execution based on the available information from the running agents.
-Due to asynchronous nature of CI jobs, an agent might not have been created or started at the moment when DTE is initiated.
-Setting `NX_CLOUD_DISTRIBUTED_EXECUTION_AGENT_COUNT` to say 8 will inform Nx Cloud to assume that there will be 8 agents running.
-This can have an impact on better distribution of the tasks and allocation of the agents.

 ### NX_CLOUD_DISTRIBUTED_EXECUTION_STOP_AGENTS_ON_FAILURE

 Setting `NX_CLOUD_DISTRIBUTED_EXECUTION_STOP_AGENTS_ON_FAILURE` to `true` will tell Nx Cloud to stop agents if a command